 Kabat suggests that the precautionary principle–“better safe than sorry”–is largely an ideological ploy to alarm the public into supporting advocates’ policy preferences.
 He also decries “the simplistic notion that ‘consensus among scientists’ is always correct.”
 He notes that scientific consensus once held that ulcers were caused by spicy foods and stress instead of bacteria…

-People look to doctors and scientists for guidance and too often are brainwashed with those individuals’ own biases and unsubstantiated opinions.
+People look to doctors and scientists for guidance and too often are brainwashed by those individuals’ own biases and unsubstantiated opinions.

 If an expert cannot or will not answer questions about their work, that is a red flag.
 When people talk about consensus among experts instead of the actual facts, that is another red flag.